A Sigma Point-based Low Complexity Algorithm for Multipath-based SLAM in MIMO Systems: Abstract

 \section{Abstract}

-\Ac{mpslam} is a promising approach in wireless networks to jointly obtain position information of transmitters/receivers and information of the propagation environment. \Ac{mpslam} models specular reflections at flat surfaces as \acp{va}, which are mirror images of \acp{bs}.
-Particle-based methods offer high flexibility and can approximate posterior \acp{pdf} with complex shapes.
-However, they often require a large number of particles to counteract degeneracy in high-dimensional parameter spaces, leading to high runtimes.
-Conversely using too few particles leads to reduced estimation accuracy.
-In this paper, we propose a low-complexity algorithm for \ac{mpslam} in MIMO systems that employs \ac{sp} approximations via the \ac{spa}.
-Specifically, we use Gaussian approximations through \ac{sp}-transformations, drastically reducing computational overhead without sacrificing accuracy.
-Nonlinearities are handled by \ac{sp} updates, and moment matching approximates the Gaussian mixtures arising from \ac{pda}.
-Numerical results show that our method achieves considerably shorter runtimes than particle-based schemes, with comparable or even superior performance.
+\Ac{mpslam} is a promising approach in wireless networks to jointly obtain position information of transmitters/receivers and information of the propagation environment. \Ac{mpslam} models specular reflections at flat surfaces as \acp{va}, which are mirror images of base stations.
+Particle-based methods offer high flexibility and can approximate posterior probability density functions of the mobile agent state and the map feature states, (i.e., \ac{va} states) with complex shapes.
+However, they often require a large number of particles to counteract degeneracy in high-dimensional parameter spaces, leading to high computational complexity.
+Conversely using an insufficient number of particles leads to reduced estimation accuracy.

+In this paper, we introduce a low-complexity \ac{mpslam} algorithm using a \ac{sp}-based implementation of the \ac{spa}.
+We model the messages of continuous states of the agent and the \acp{va} as Gaussian distributions and approximate nonlinearities via \ac{sp}-transformations.
+This approach substantially reduces the computational complexity without decreasing accuracy.
+Since probabilistic data association yields Gaussian mixtures for the agent and VA states, we use moment matching to combine each mixture into a single Gaussian.
+Numerical results using synthetic and real data demonstrate that our method achieves significantly reduced computational runtimes compared to particle-based schemes, while exhibiting comparable (or even superior) localization and mapping performance.

 \acresetall